Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: Extended Related Work

 \paragraph{mRAG Privacy }

-Similar to RAG, mRAG is also at high risk of leaking information about the private image-caption database, however, few works explore mRAG privacy. \citet{zhang2025textunveilingprivacyvulnerabilities} evaluates how various prompting techniques to expose textual information from image and speech mRAGs.
-In contrast, our work offers a comprehensive examination of image-centric mRAG. \citet{yang2025mrm} adapt the masked attack technique from text~\cite{liu2025mask} to images, however, this approach has limited generalization, as it relies on carefully selected obstructions in the image itself.
-Conversely, our evaluation encompasses complex image domains such as medical imagery, and additionally examines associated ICR attack.
+Similar to RAG, mRAG is also at high risk of leaking information from private image–caption databases, however, few works have explored mRAG privacy. \citet{zhang2025textunveilingprivacyvulnerabilities} evaluates how various prompting techniques to expose textual information from image and speech mRAGs perform.
+In contrast, our work offers a comprehensive examination of image-centric mRAG.
+More recently, MrM \cite{yang2025mrm} proposes a black-box framework for mRAG, masking parts of an image and observing whether the system’s textual responses reconstruct the missing content to infer membership.
+Effectively, they adapt the masked attack technique from text~\cite{liu2025mask} to images.
+However, this approach has limited generalization, as it relies on carefully selected obstructions in the image itself.
+Conversely, our evaluation encompasses complex image domains such as medical imagery under realistic visual image transformations, and considering both retrieval and reranking components of the mRAG.
+We additionally examine the associated ICR attack.